phischolz/pos_tagger/README.txt

 TOKENIZATION:
 	2. Send the File into the "Tokenize" Operator by Text Processing.
 Choose Parameter mode = linguistic tokens
 TAGGING:
+	(for notes on running the taggers see below)
 	3. Send the Tokenized Document to any POS-Tagger
 EVALUATING:
 	// Files to test Evaluation: pos_tagger/external/textfiles. en-tok for tokenized files (read in for the tagger),